This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Protect the cast: Do not put weight on the cast.
+- Protect the cast.
+Do not put weight on the cast.
 Do not bend, lean on, or hit the cast with anything.
 Use the palms of your hands when you move the cast.
-Do not use your fingers, because this can create indentations on the cast as it dries.
+Do not use your fingers.
+Your fingers may leave marks on the cast as it dries.

-- Keep the cast dry: Tie plastic trash bags around your cast to keep it dry while you bathe.
+- Keep the cast dry.
+Tie plastic trash bags around your cast to keep it dry while you bathe.
 You may use a blow dryer on cool or the lowest heat setting to dry your cast if it gets wet.
-Do not use a high heat setting, because you can burn your skin.
+Do not use a high heat setting, because you may burn your skin.
 Certain casts can get wet.
 Ask if you have a waterproof cast.

 How do I care for my cast after it hardens?

-- Check your cast every day: Contact your caregiver if you notice any cracks, dents, holes, or flaking on your cast.
+- Check your cast every day.
+Contact your healthcare provider if you notice any cracks, dents, holes, or flaking on your cast.